sarathsreedharan/icaps2024.github.io/content/summerschool.md

 <b>On Monday, the program starts at 9 am with a 30 minute opening session before the first talk.</b>

-Also, in the schedule below, all labs are organized and executed by Sarah Keren and our Teaching Assistants.
+Also, in the schedule below, all labs are organized and executed by Sarah Keren and our two Teaching Assistants (TAs) Guy Azran and Yuval Goshen.

 <!--Is there an easy way to make all cells centered without adding arguments to all the cells?-->
 <table>